leeleelee3264/old-blog/_posts/2020-10-08-front-dropdown-file.md

 # Taking file with more action

  Few days ago, I had to make a function that is about taking excel file from client side and reading it to save to our database.
-I usually go as simple as possible interms of HTML/CSS, but this time I did some research and work!
-Instead of using basic file chose button, draging a file and dropping in to a box.
+I usually go as simple as possible in terms of HTML/CSS, but this time I did some research and work!
+Instead of using basic file chose button, dragging a file and dropping in to a box.
 I was very happy when finishing these process because I thought it's quite user friendly interface.
 Go check demo first and let's dig in!

 ![drag%20and%20drop%20(front)%203bbcb41524264640801dce23e80eb29e/dragdrop.png](/assets/img/post/dragdrop.PNG)